-Like Mother’s Day, Father’s Day has a history that goes well beyond greeting cards.
+Like Mother’s Day, the modern American version of Father’s Day has a history that goes well beyond greeting cards.

 While missing her own dad, who had died in 1896, Mrs. Clayton especially wanted to have a service in remembrance of the over 200 fathers who had died in the Monongah mining explosion that had occurred a few miles south of Fairmont on December 6 of the previous year.
 (It was the worst mining disaster in U.S. history, killing more than 360 men and boys, and leaving about 1,000 children fatherless.)